Engine Capital urges Parkland to consider sale, spinoff of non-core assets

 March 22 (Reuters) - Activist investor Engine Capital on Wednesday urged fuel marketer Parkland Corp PKI.TO to look at strategic alternatives including the sale or spinoff of non-core assets to become a more focused fuel and convenience retailer.

-"If the Board is unwilling to optimize the business in the public market, we believe the Board should consider a sale of the entire Company to either private equity or strategic buyer," Engine Capital, which owns about 2% stake in Parkland, said in a letter.
+"If the board is unwilling to optimize the business in the public market, we believe the board should consider a sale of the entire company to either private equity or strategic buyer," Engine Capital, which owns about 2% of Parkland, said in a letter.

 Parkland has accumulated a range of assets that are not typically owned by pure-play fuel and convenience operators, said Engine Capital.